Rhukey/Project-Repository/project1/READme.md

 # `locate`

 ## Locate command in Linux is used to find the files by name.
 There are two most widely used file-searching utilities accessible to users called to find and locate.
 The locate utility works better and faster than the find command counterpart because instead of searching the file system when a file search is initiated, it would look through a database.
 To locate a file, you need to run the command locate "filename".
-The command wasn't working so i had to run the command "sudo apt install plocator" first
+The command wasn't working so i had to run the command "sudo apt install plocate" first

 ![alt text](<Images/locate command.png>)